Buddy Merrill: Early life

 Leslie Merrill Behunin, Jr. was the oldest of four children, born to Leslie Merrill Behunin, Sr. and Juanita Marie Ortego Behunin, in Torrey, Utah.
 Nicknamed "Buddy", at age eight he got his first guitar and soon began performing live with his father's band, The Fremont River Rangers.
 Three years later, he appeared with his father live on local television station KDYL in Salt Lake City.

-When the family moved to Los Angeles, California in the early 1950s, he continued to perfect his musical skills, playing both the acoustic guitar and the steel guitar.
-He also began to do home recordings of himself playing rhythm guitar to a song.
+When the family moved to Los Angeles, California in the early 1950s, Merrill continued to perfect his musical skills, playing both the acoustic guitar and the steel guitar.
+Merrill also began to do home recordings of himself playing rhythm guitar to songs.

+In 1963, Merrill’s new family home was washed away from the historic Baldwin Hill Dam Break in Los Angeles while rehearsing at the Hollywood Palladium.
+Merrill’s wife Ruth and child Cheryl were evacuated successfully.

 The Lawrence Welk Show

 Buddy Merrill joined The Lawrence Welk Show in 1955, the same year it first went national on ABC.
 On the Welk Show, he performed his guitar version of "Blue Suede Shoes," a massive hit for Carl Perkins in 1956.
-He briefly left the show from 1959 to 1962 when he was drafted by the Army.
-On his return to the Music Makers he was joined in the band's rhythm section with fellow guitarist Neil LeVang.
-For the next twelve years the two would perform together on television.
-Merrill used a Fender Stratocaster guitar for many of his TV appearances, and in 1959 was featured in a print advertisement for the instrument.
+Merrill briefly left the show from 1959 to 1962 when he was drafted by the Army.
+On his return to the Music Makers, Merrill was joined in the band's rhythm section with fellow guitarist Neil LeVang.

+For the next twelve years the two guitarists would perform together on television.
+Merrill used a Stratocaster guitar from Fender for many of his TV appearances, and in 1959 was featured in a print advertisement for the instrument.

 Life after Welk

-In 1974, Merrill left the Welk orchestra to devote more time to writing music and recording for Accent Records.
-He continued to perform live, either as a solo artist or with a band, until 1988 when he retired from the road.
-He continued to perform as a studio musician.
-He penned a symphonic work, "Living Sea", as well as original compositions for tape programmers and television commercials.
-He latterly lived in Shingle Springs, California, with his friend and band mate, Brandy Lane, and her husband.
+In 1974, Merrill left the Welk orchestra to devote more time to writing music and recording for Producer Scott Seely’s Accent Records.

-He died on December 5, 2021, at the age of 85.
+In 1975, Merrill sent a letter to Leo Fender complaining he wasn’t getting any support for his latest album Guitar Sounds Of The 70’s.
+Merrill didn’t hear back so he returned the free gift, a 1955 Fender Stratocaster provided to him for publicity back in 1959 for his national TV performance.

+Shortly thereafter, Merrill was invited to perform with a band at the Hugh Hefner Mansion.
+Then things began to pick up with Merrill’s liberal connections in Hollywood that he was nominated for an award.